pcboy/pixmory/README.md

 Example:
     `$> bundle exec ruby pixmory.rb --wordfile translated_words --deckname deck.korean --from-lang eng --to-lang kor`

+Be careful, the language format is ISO-639-2, so the first *three* letters of the language should be used.

 After a few minutes in the deck.korean folder, you'll be able to find a few files:

     $> ls deck.korean